6192-sp24/lab2_a/README.md

 ## Design Verification

-To verify your design call `make StepCounter` on your command line.
+To verify your design call `make StepCounterTest` on your command line.
 It should automatically re-compile your design if there are updates and save the testbench output to the file `output.log`.
 It will also create a `mkCounterEhr.sched` file that you can inspect for the scheduling information.